dullroar/ten-steps-to-linux-survival/README.md

 The ["UNIX philosophy"](https://en.wikipedia.org/wiki/Unix_philosophy) tends to be to have a bunch of small programs that each do one thing very well, and then to combine them together in interesting ways.
 The "glue" for combining them together is often the "piping" or redirection of "streams" of data (typically text) between programs, each doing one small change to the stream until it is finally emitted on the console or saved to a file or sent over the Internet.

-The first thing to note is there are three "file I/O streams" that are open by default in every \*IX process:
+The first thing to note is there are three "file I/O streams" that are open by default in every "UNIX" process:

 -   **stdin** - input, typically from the console in an interactive session.
 In the underlying C file system APIs, this is file descriptor 0.